E-yantra/iot-platform/README.md

     - awsKey
     - awsSecret
     - endpoint (iot endpoint unique to your AWS account)
+    - IoTRoleARN (role that grants iot access to dynamoDB and other services)
 4. Change the CERT_ROOT under StringConstants class to point to the directory where you want to store thing certificates.